syedjafer/makereading-post-backups/cl13rojqn0286bynv87f12lxh.md

 [K-Nearest Neighbour](https://blog.learnml.xyz/knn-k-nearest-neighbour-algorithm) is one of the simplest Machine Learning algorithms based on the Supervised Learning technique.
 It assumes the similarity between the new case/data and available cases and puts the new case into the category that is most similar to the available categories.
 It stores all the available data and classifies a new data point based on the similarity.
 This means when new data appears then it can be easily classified into a good suite category by using the kNN algorithm.
 In this article, we will see how to select the K value in the kNN algorithm.

+### Colab Notebook

+All the code executed in this article is available in this [notebook](https://colab.research.google.com/drive/1YqIlIiKpsLW48XeV62rMYS-9iwFV-6do?usp=sharing).
+Please take a copy and try executing those for practical learning.
+Happy Learning !!!

 ### Model Complexity

 kNN is a machine learning algorithm that is used for both classifications ( using kNearestClassifier ) and Regression ( using kNearestRegressor ) problems.
 In the kNN algorithm, k is the **hyperparameter**.
 Choosing the right value of k matters.
 A machine learning model is said to have **high model complexity** if the built model is having **low bias and high variance. ** We know that,